 - Grow ant repellent plants to keep ants away from your garden.
 The ants protect the mealybugs from their predators.

 MillipedesMillipedes are herbivores, feeding on decaying leaf litter, rotting wood and animal matter.
 Although Australian native millipedes are considered beneficial animals because of their role in breaking down organic matter in the soil, the black Portuguese millipede, which is introduced species to Australia, may turn into a garden pest by destroying seedlings, fruit and vegetable crops when reaches high population level.

 How to Identify Millipedes

 Portuguese millipede has a slate-grey to black smooth, cylindrical body with between 40 and 50 segments each of which with 2 pairs of legs.
 Adult millipedes are usually 20-45mm long.
 When disturbed, they curl up into a tight spiral and may release horrible smelling yellowish secretion.

 Organic Control Measures for Millipedes

-- Pick them off by hand.
+- Remove them by hand.

 PsyllidsPsyllids are small sap sucking insects up to 4 mm in size and resemble miniature cicadas.
 They attack various crops including potato, carrot, citrus, pear, apple, gum trees, wattles, lillipilly and tomato.
 Each psyllid species feeds on a specific group of plants.
 They do the damage by sucking plant juices and excrete honeydew on which sooty mould grows.
 Some psyllid bugs use the honeydew to build a protective covering called lerp.